rafaelrojasmiliani/rosignite/readme.md

-# The construct ROS course
+# The Construct ROS courses

 This repository contains the projects I realized following some of the ROS courses offered by The Construct.

 # Structure

-I have divided each course in "units", which are different from the units/chapters the course is formally divided*.
+I have divided each course in "units", which are different from the units/chapters the course is formally divided.
-*Each unit correspond to a jupiter page displayed in the course.
+Each unit correspond to a jupiter page displayed in the course.

 The file structure of the repository is of the form `course/unit/src/ros_package`.
-For each unit corresponds a catkin directory.
+For each unit it corresponds a catkin directory.

 # Docker